Buy a Cross Cut Carcass Back Saw

 What is a miter box?
 A miter box is a frame that holds a long back saw to make accurate cuts at different angles.
 I use my antique miter boxes and miter back saws all the time because I can set the angle and make very precise cuts across the grain.
 And I can repeat the same length cut over and over again for multiple pieces.
-The accuracy and cleanliness is even better than with the power miter saw (a.k.a. “chop saw”).
-Using a miter box saw saves you from having to spend a lot of time truing up the edges of a board with planes or chisels.
+In my opinion, the accuracy and cleanliness is even better than with the power miter saw (a.k.a. “chop saw”).
+Using a miter box saw saves you from having to spend a lot of time truing up the edges of a board with block planes or chisels.
 It can give you perfect 90 degree angles.

 There are different types of miter boxes to consider.
-I would avoid the type of miter box that uses your precious back saws (like the Stanley No. 150).
+I would avoid the type of miter box that uses your carcass back saw (like the Stanley No. 150).
 When I tried one, it injured the blade of my back saw because it clamps down on your hand saw’s back and saw plate.
 If you stick with the antique Millers Falls miter boxes or Stanley miter boxes, you should be happy.